How to Care for Aloe Plants

 Aloe vera plants thrive in typical household temperatures—between 55 and 85 degrees—and standard home humidity.

 “They need bright light, such as you would get in a south-or west-facing window, but are a little more forgiving of partial sun than most succulents.
 In fact, they can become sunburned if exposed to intense afternoon sun,” says Alex Wertley, a greenhouse sales associate at Primex Garden Center in Glenside, Pennsylvania.
 If the aloe’s leaves change color to light yellow or red, or if they develop black spots, then the plant is getting too much light.
 Move it to a less sunny location, and it should rebound.
-However, don’t forget that they are not low-light houseplants.

 Make sure you position this medicinal plant out of reach of cats and dogs.
 Aloe leaves contain two substances: a gooey gel in the center, and a white sap around the edges.
 The aloe gel is not toxic to pets, but the latex sap is.
 It can cause vomiting, diarrhea and lethargy if your pets eat quite a bit of it.